cdave1/ftgles/README.md

+# IMPORTANT NOTE

+This is an experimental version of the FTGLES library for OpenGL ES 2.0.
+Use at your own risk, as the library is subject to change.

+The only demo project that currently supports OpenGL ES 2.0 is [GLES2Demo](https://github.com/cdave1/ftgles/tree/gles2/Demos/iOS/GLES2Demo).
+All other demos in this branch default back to OpenGL ES 1.1.

 # FTGLES 0.2.1

-FTGLES is a C++ library for rendering fonts on mobile operating systems with OpenGL ES 1.1.
+FTGLES is a C++ library for rendering fonts on mobile operating systems with OpenGL ES.
 It is a port of [FTGL](http://homepages.paradise.net.nz/henryj/code/#FTGL).
-It currently targets the iPhone and iPad, with plans to port to Android in the very near future.  iOS 4.2 is currently supported.
+It currently targets the iPhone and iPad, with an Android port in development.  iOS 4.2 is currently supported.

 From the FTGL notes: